The Resorts Gal Guide to Disney’s Polynesian Village Resort

 Trader Sam’s Grog Grotto: This original bar is a classic.
 Guests line up around the corner from the entrance to get a seat.
 When crowded, a cast member will take your information and text you when a seat becomes available.
 It’s that cool of a spot!

 Trader Sam’s Tiki Terrace: We prefer the casualness of the Tiki Terrace, which is outside and adjoins the terrace for Capt.
 Cook’s.
 Grab a seat, and a cast member will come by to take your order.
 This location is usually open from mid-afternoon until late evening.
-A very limited selection of seats offers a view of the Electrical Water Pageant as it passes in the evening.
+A limited selection of seats offers a view of the Electrical Water Pageant as it passes in the evening.
 Expect unique cocktails and appetizers.

 Oasis Bar & Grill: This bar serves as the poolside bar and quick service for the Oasis Pool.
 It is within the pool gates and only available to resort guests.